justinlubin/cobbler/survey/README.md

-Dependencies to make survey images:
+This survey contains the code to make a Qualtrics survey txt file.

+There is one additional dependency to make this txt file:

 - pandoc
-- phantomjs
-- imagemagick

-Run `./code-to-png.sh elm <filename>` to make a png out of code

-In parent directory, run `./cobbler dump-successes --language=elm --input=data/elm-test.tsv --output=survey/code`

-In this directory, run `./make-images.py`

-Dependencies to make survey html:

-- pandoc
+Steps:

-In parent directory, run `./cobbler dump-successes --language=elm --input=data/elm-test.tsv --output=survey/code`
+1. In parent directory, run `./cobbler dump-successes --language=elm --input=data/elm-test-synth.tsv --output=survey/code`

-In this directory, run `./make-survey.py`
+2. In this directory, run `./make-survey.py`

+The output is in `survey.txt`.